FIRJAN System

-FIRJAN System is a network of private nonprofit organization with more than ten thousand associates.
+FIRJAN System is a network of private nonprofit organizations with more than ten thousand associates.
 Its mission is to promote business competitiveness, education and quality of life of industrial workers and the whole society, in the state of Rio de Janeiro.
 FIRJAN System consists of five institutions that work in an integrated manner for the growth of the industry of RJ.
 Together, FIRJAN, Industrial Center of Rio de Janeiro (CIRJ), Industry Social Service of the State of Rio de Janeiro (SESI Rio), National Industrial Training Service of the State of Rio de Janeiro (SENAI Rio) and Euvaldo Lodi Institute of Rio de Janeiro (IEL Rio) promote actions in economic, political and social levels to ensure a prominent position to the state on the national scenery.
 Today, all institutions act as service providers to enterprises and society.

 Organizations

 FIRJAN System thus acts in an integrated way through the five organizations that comprise it: